 7.3 If the item condition is described by the several independent parameters, prediction shall be made for each parameter.
 In this case, maintenance becomes necessary when any of the parameters to be predicted reaches the limiting value.

 Russian Maritime Register of Shipping

 Rules for the Classification and Construction of Sea-Going Ships Part VII Machinery Installations

-The edition is prepared by Russian Maritime Register of Shipping 8, Dvortsovaya Naberezhnaya, 191186, St. Petersburg, Russian Federation www.rs-class.org/ru/
+FAI "Russian Maritime Register of Shipping" 8, Dvortsovaya Naberezhnaya, 191186, St. Petersburg, Russian Federation www.rs-class.org/en/